Words by Arthur Tam

 Photography by Mike Pickles

 Need to clear your mind after a frustrating meeting?
 Take a real break during your lunch hour by going on a light, 15-minute hike up Mount Parker Road to the often-overlooked Woodside Biodiversity Education Centre.
-Bring your lunch for a picnic and walk through the beautiful Grade II heritage site with plenty of time to make it back to your desk.
+Bring your lunch for a picnic and walk through the beautiful Grade II historic building with plenty of time to make it back to your desk.

-Built in the 1920s, the charming 36,450-square-foot red brick building was originally the residence of the Taikoo Sugar Refinery’s staff.
-After the refinery ceased operations, the government-owned property became a space for exhibitions and concerts.
-Later, a restoration by the Agriculture, Fisheries and Conservation Department transformed the historic building into a resource centre that fosters awareness and support for nature conservation and eco-consciousness – what is now called Woodside Biodiversity Education Centre, which opened its doors in 2010.
+Built in the 1920s by Taikoo Sugar Refinery, the charming 36,450-square-foot red brick building was originally the residence of the refinery’s staff.
+After the refinery ceased operations and returned the house to the government, it became a space for exhibitions and concerts.
+Later, a restoration by the Agriculture, Fisheries and Conservation Department transformed the historic building into a resource centre that fosters awareness and support for nature conservation and eco-consciousness – what is now called Woodside Biodiversity Education Centre, which opened its doors in 2012.

 A lush outdoor garden awaits your visit, with a path leading to the steps of the colonial building.
 Head to the galleries inside for a few minutes of respite from your workday.